-• Unless appealed, the final decision will be recorded, approximately two weeks after the date of the decision mailing, by the Bureau of Development Services.
+• Unless appealed, the final decision will be recorded after September 5, 2017 by the Bureau of Development Services.

 The applicant, builder, or a representative does not need to record the final decision with the Multnomah County Recorder.

 For further information on your recording documents please call the Bureau of Development Services Land Use Services Division at 503-823-0625.